AdityaKumar7209/Modulo-R1-Beta-Preview---PS2/README.md

 - **Filesystem:** FAT32 or exFAT
 - **Recommended filesystem:** exFAT, because FAT32 has a 4 GiB maximum file-size limit

 Copy your game images to the USB drive.
-They may be placed in the root directory or organized into folders such as:
+They may be placed in the root directory or organized into folders.

 Select the USB card on the Modulo dashboard, choose the appropriate device, browse to a game, and launch it.